CaribesTIC/proven-pinia-patterns/docs/pinia-plugins.md

   },
 });
 ```

-In the example, the option we have created is called greeting.
-We’re adding a property called enabled so that we can send either true or false to the plugin.
-Based on that boolean, we will turn the plugin on or off.

 En el ejemplo, la opción que hemos creado se llama `greeting`.
 Estamos agregando una propiedad llamada `enabled` para que podamos enviar `true` o `false` al complemento.
 Según ese valor booleano, activaremos o desactivaremos el complemento.